Applying Software Research to Industry with Amy Ko

 University research produces numerous papers about software engineering.
 Unfortunately, many of the problems explored by these software engineering researchers have no actual application.
 These papers fall into The Black Hole of Software Engineering Research.

-Andy Ko is an associate professor at the University of Washington.
-When he worked as a CTO of AnswerDash, he experimented with some of the software engineering research coming out of academia and industry.
-Today on Software Engineering Daily, we discuss Andy’s results.
+Amy Ko is an associate professor at the University of Washington.
+When she worked as a CTO of AnswerDash, she experimented with some of the software engineering research coming out of academia and industry.
+Today on Software Engineering Daily, we discuss Amy’s results.
 Our conversation spans the topics of education, big companies, and startups.
+Since this interview, Amy came out as a transgender.
+Per her request, we’ve changed the name and pronouns above, but did not modify the audio recording.

 - What kinds of research were you trying to bring to AnswerDash?